aidanok/arql-ops/README.md

 This works because npm can install a .tgz file from any url, so it was just a matter of running `pika build`, tar'ing the pkg/ folder it produces, and uploading to arweave.

-Will be published to npm soon, should work fine with any module system/javascript/typescript, require() or import.

 ### Usage examples